JovanMihic99/cli-caching-proxy/README.md

 # CLI Caching Proxy

+A command line interface caching proxy sever.
-A simple, learning-focused command-line caching proxy.
-This project explores basic caching, proxy configuration, and CLI interactions to improve my understanding of caching mechanisms and Node.js server operations.
+This project explores basic caching, proxy configuration, and CLI interactions with the goal of improving my understanding of caching mechanisms and Node.js server operations.

 ## Table of Contents